 The Workshop Rotation Model in a Small Sunday School

-Though originally a model implemented by mid-to-large size churches, thousands of smaller churches have proven the scalability of Rotation Model concepts and practices.
+Though the Rotation Model originally took root in mid-to-large size churches, thousands of smaller churches have since embraced and proven the scalability of Rotation Model concepts and practices.
 The Workshop Rotation Model can easily be adapted in small churches that have few students, or few classes, or little space.
 In fact, it might even be easier to do Rotation in a smaller church than a big one!

 "Small" and "few," of course, are relative terms.
 Some "small" congregations have lots of kids, and some big congregations have very few kids.